 - 1.5 The LDF comprises a number of Development Plan Documents (DPDs) that set out policies and proposals for the development and use of land in the district and Supplementary Planning Documents that expand on policies contained in DPDs.
 (See Appendix B for more details).
-LDFs were introduced in 2004 as part of the new plan-making system.
+LDFs were introduced in 2004 as part of a new plan-making system.
 The need for effective community involvement is at the heart of the new planning system with an emphasis on early involvement as plans are being developed. - 1.6 In South Cambridgeshire the first DPDs cover the period up to 2016 and the Council is well advanced in preparing these.
-The Council has already adopted a number of DPDs and SPDs and these are being used by the Council for planning in the district.
-With a plan-led system planning applications are determined in accordance with the policies in the LDF.
-The current position on adopted and emerging documents can be viewed on the Council's website at www.scambs.gov.uk/ldf. - 1.7 The Council has a statutory duty to consult with the community and local stakeholders at a number of stages during the preparation of its plans.
+The Council has already adopted a number of DPDs and SPDs and these are now being used by the Council for planning in the district.
+With a plan-led system planning applications are determined in accordance with the policies in the LDF unless there are very good reasons to take a different decision.
+The current position on adopted and emerging documents can be viewed on the Council's website at www.scambs.gov.uk/ldf.

-1 A Parish Planning Pack has been prepared by South Cambridgeshire to explain simply and clearly about the planning process in the district.
+&lt;sup>1 A Parish Planning Pack has been prepared by South Cambridgeshire to explain simply and clearly about the planning process in the district.